-Weather Service confirms tornado hit Tysons Corner Thursday night
+Weather Service confirms tornado hit Tysons Corner on Thursday night

 Definitely looks like legit (small) tornado - from Tysons from last night. https://t.co/N8dkCNqWrK— Capital Weather Gang (@capitalweather) April 1, 2022

-The damage survey said the tornado approached the Tysons Corner Mall but “likely dissipated in the Tyson’s Corner Mall parking lot.”
+The damage survey said the tornado approached the Tysons Corner Mall but “likely dissipated in the Tysons Mall parking lot.”

 Possible tornado debris landed on the Silver Line Metro track near Tysons, causing rail delays and single-tracking, according to a tweet from WMATA.

 Rotation associated with the responsible thunderstorm, as indicated by radar, suggests the storm was spinning along a line from roughly Warrenton to Chevy Chase, on its transit through the Tysons area.
-A thunderstorm can rotate without producing a tornado and, in this case, a touch down has only been confirmed in Tysons.
+A thunderstorm can rotate without producing a tornado and, in this case, a touchdown has only been confirmed in Tysons.

 That was a close one, DC! (radar rotation track right before Tornado Warning was lifted) #dcwx pic.twitter.com/kxZejsds52— Jesse Ferrell (AccuWeather) (@WeatherMatrix) April 1, 2022